-Paul: No. I really discovered this over the years that filing is an intimidating process for most people.
-Most people are concerned, before they ever meet with us.
-So, I try to make the process as painless, in that regard, as possible.
+I have discovered over the years that filing is an intimidating process for most people.
+Most people are concerned before they ever meet with us.
+I try to make the process as painless, in that regard, as possible.

 We don’t overwhelm them with the amount of paperwork that they have to initially produce.
 We don’t ask them to close things down.
 Usually, what happens is most people just need to bring some proof of their income in tax returns and some other–if they’re self-employed, some other documents.